AliLynne/alilynne-website/src/posts/2019_09_04/_2019_08_04_Create_Hello_World_Starter.md

 ### Add Scripts

 The Gatsby CLI comes with a few commands that we'll want to add to our `package.json` for convenience.
-You can learn more about these commands [here](https://www.gatsbyjs.org/docs/gatsby-cli/).
+You can learn more about these commands in the [Gatsby Docs](https://www.gatsbyjs.org/docs/gatsby-cli/).

 ```js
 // package.json